Location: Modern Two (Level 0)

 Tour of Artist's Prints at the National Galleries of Scotland

 Hannah Brocklehurst, Curator of Prints and Drawings gives us a look at some of the highlights of the Print collection.
-The collection is housed in our Prints and Drawings stores at the Scottish National Gallery of Modern Art (Modern Two).
+The collection is housed in our Prints and Drawings stores at Modern Two.

 The Prints and Drawings Study Room is located on Level 0 of Modern Two and is managed by a small team of curators.
 Our collections are kept in closed access stores when they are not on display.
 For this reason, we operate an appointment system and visitors are asked to request material to view in advance by searching the collection online.